-In addition, a temporary "military charge" has been introduced from 2014 that will be effective until the end of martial law.
-As of December 01, 2024, the rate of the military tax is 5% of employment income (withheld by the employer, or self-assessed on the PIT return together with PIT self-assessment) and is applied in respect of all other types of income that is subject to personal income tax.
+In addition, a temporary "military charge" has been introduced from 2014.
+The military charge is 1.5% of employment income (withheld by the employer, or self-assessed on the PIT return together with PIT self-assessment) and is applied in respect of all other types of income that is subject to personal income tax.